melowntech/workshop/tutorials/index.rst

 Backend tutorials are focused on setting up the VTS Backend environment, preprocessing your data and configuring the VTS streaming servers to serve them to client.
 It is a must-read if you plan to serve your own data through VTS.

-* :ref:`Setting up the VTS Backend environment <vts-backend>`: essential basic setup of VTS, most other backend tutorials build atop of it.
+* :ref:`vts-backend`: essential basic setup of VTS, most other backend tutorials build atop of it.
-* :ref:`Mars: The Peaks and Valeys <mars-peaks-valleys>`: setting up an interactive 3D globe using local data on your drive (DEM and imagery) and :ref:`mapproxy <mapproxy>`.
+* :ref:`mars-peaks-valleys`: set up an interactive 3D globe using local data on your drive (DEM and imagery) and :ref:`mapproxy <mapproxy>`.
-* :ref:`Mars: Searchable Nomenclature <mars-peaks-and-valleys-searchable-nomenclature>: adding vector nomenclature labels and search functionality to the previous tutorial.
+* :ref:`mars-peaks-and-valleys-searchable-nomenclature: add and style vector nomenclature labels and set up search functionality for the previous tutorial.
+* :ref:`landuse-wms-dem`: combine maps available through WMS with open Copernicus DEM using :ref:`mapproxy <mapproxy>`.
+* :ref:`landuse-wms-3d`: use :ref:`free layers <free-layer>` to combine 2D land use data with 3D city in eye-pleasing way.
+* :ref:`cadastre-raster-vector-3d`: fuse two 3D models of Jenstejn village in :ref:`storage <storage>` and overlay them with both raster and styled vector cadastre.

 Some more VTS case studies and tutorials are provided below.